genovesjohn191/msc/src/app/features/launch-pad/README.md

-# LAUNCH PAD Workflow Builder Guide
+# LaunchPad Workflow Builder Guide

 ### 1. Create Workflow Group
 Create new workflow group under `/core/workflows/workflow-group`
 - `id` --- create and specify a `workflowType`
 - `productType` --- this should match the productType of the target CRISP object, the productType of child workflows should match the associated CRISP object.
-This will allow the LAUNCH Pad to match and populate CRISP object data with the form.
+This will allow the LaunchPad to match and populate CRISP object data with the form.
 - `title` --- title of the workflow
 - `form` --- create and specify a `LaunchPadForm`

 ### 2. Create Workflow Form
 Create new `LaunchPadForm` under `/core/workflows/forms`
 - `config` --- array of `DynamicFormFieldConfigBase`. list of fields that will be in the form
-- `mapContext` --- (optional) callback function for mapping LAUNCH Pad context to a form.
+- `mapContext` --- (optional) callback function for mapping LaunchPad context to a form.
 This is necessary if the form requires access to `WorkflowGroupSaveState`
 - `mapCrispElementAttributes` --- (optional) callback function for mapping CRISP object payload to the form.
 This is necessary if the form is expecting to receive CRISP elements payload info.

 ### 3. Build Workflow Relationships